aselshall/eds/HW/project.md

 - **Project Abstract ((10%)** : Two-page abstract outlining the proposed research question or industry-oriented problem, method, plan for implementation, and expected outcomes
 - **Interim Report (10%)** : Progress report detailing the work done so far, preliminary results, and any challenges encountered
 - **Final Report (50%)** : Comprehensive report detailing your method, analysis, results, and conclusions
-- **Project Presentation (20%)** : Presentation of your project findings to the class.
+- **Project Presentation (20%)** : Presentation of your project findings to class.
 Total time is 10 minutes and allow two minutes for questions and transition.
+### 6.
+Students can identify areas for improvement and gaps in their learning by analyzing both successful and unsuccessful aspects of an experience

 - **Peer-Assessment (10%)** : Evaluation of your contribution and your team members' contributions to the project, if applicable

 The due dates of the above deliverables will be posted on Canvas.